-Part of the mission of the Da Capo Alliance is to recognize and promote outstanding accomplishment in emerging musicians.
-To that end, we award a Performance Prize at each of our summer classes.
-All who attend as either Performers or Participants are eligible, but not required, to compete.
-Information and requirements for the 2017 Da Capo Performance Prize are listed below.
+Da Capo Alliance is proud to recognize and promote outstanding musical accomplishment.
+We award at least one Performance Prize at each of our summer classes.
+All who attend as Masterclass Performers or Participants are eligible to compete.
+Information and requirements for the 2019 Da Capo Performance Prize are listed below.

-- An official accompanist will be provided for the competition.
-You may bring your own pianist should you prefer to do so.
-A 15-minute rehearsal with the official pianist will be scheduled the day in advance of the competition.
+- An official accompanist will be provided.
+You may bring your own pianist should you so prefer.
+A 15-minute rehearsal with the official pianist will be scheduled in advance of your competition time.
 Any additional scheduled rehearsal time will be at the expense of the entrant.